-Fashion Merchandising is the second level of the Fashion program for students at West Orange High School.
-In this full year course, all aspects of Fashion Merchandising are explored through an in-depth study of the dynamics of fashion with a focus on how products move from the design state to the retail market.
+Fashion Business Management is the second level of the Fashion program for students at West Orange High School.
+In this full year course, all aspects of Fashion Business Management are explored through an in-depth study of the dynamics of fashion with a focus on how products move from the design state to the retail market.
 Students will gain an understanding of how textiles are developed and fabric is selected for product development.
 Students will take on the role of merchandisers and buyers through hands-on projects and understand the importance of marketing in the retail industry.
 Careers in all areas of Fashion Merchandising will be explored as students participate in career related activities throughout the course of study.
 Guest speakers and field experiences will be an integral part of the curriculum.
 The construction of clothing or other sewing activities are not part of this course.
+Students may earn 3 credits through our partnership with Berkeley College Program by successfully completing this course with a C or better.
+Tuition fees apply for the Berkeley College Program.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.